MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/restricted-mode-calling.md

 # Restrict calling and the ability to search and access contacts in Dynamics 365 Guides for HoloLens

-If you [have a scenario where you need to protect company information](restricted-mode-overview.md), you can restrict the ability of Microsoft Dynamics 365 Guides users on HoloLens from:
+If you [have a scenario where you need to protect company information](restricted-mode-overview.md), you can restrict users of Dynamics 365 Guides on HoloLens from:

 - Initiating calls.
 - Searching for contacts and accessing contacts.